 • determine ahead of time how much Photoshop prep your photographer will do for you

-• final note: modern cameras are incredibly accurate in capturing the tiniest detail, sometimes they’re terribly harsh, therefore makeup and Photoshop will always be a part of good-looking headshots
+• final note: modern cameras can be harshly accurate in capturing the tiniest detail, lines, wrinkles, pores, and flaws, therefore makeup and Photoshop will always be a part of good looking headshots

 There’s no hard and fast rule about what headshot lighting must be.
 Headshot lighting is not determined by government agency, community standards, photography organizations, or anyone else.
 The lighting can be conceived by you and your photographer.
-Generally, a well-lit headshot flatters the person rather than make them look bad.
+Safe to say, a well-lit headshot should flatter the person, not make them look bad.
 Lighting method can be single source, open sky, studio flash, ambient light, softened with light boxes, hard edged light source, and multiple sources.
 Lighting style can be classy, moody, pensive, revealing, obscuring, avant garde, traditional, plain, classic Hollywood 1940’s, and much more.

 • how do other people see you most of the time?–that may be your answer